AmirRezaie/HTML-CSS-Samples/README.md

 # HTML-CSS-Samples
-HTML &amp; CSS Samples That Are Use In Designs
+HTML &amp; CSS Samples That You Can Use In Your Design & Layout

 What Are Samples Here?
 <ul>